chuv-ssrc/bam-server-scala/README.md

    to make sure he is registered.

-2. The app name ("iss") is matched against the `apps` table in the database, so as to retreive the corresponding RSA public key.
+2. The app name ("iss") is matched against the `apps` table in the database, so as to retreive the corresponding RSA public key file.
+   The `resources/rsa_keys/` directory is scanned recursively for .cer/.pem files, and when one is found with the right name, it is parsed to get the public key.

 3. The JWT is verified using the public key.